mythology-and-legends-in-warfare

 Monetary Standards and Denominations

 The Mamluk gold dinar, based on the standard of the Fatimid and Ayyubid periods, initially weighed around 4.25 grams of nearly pure gold.
 The silver dirham, originally weighing about 2.97 grams, suffered from repeated debasement as silver mines in the Islamic world dried up and the flow of bullion from Europe declined.
 By the 15th century, the dirham had become a low-silver billon coin, and the state increasingly issued massive copper fulus for everyday transactions.
 This shift indicates a progressive monetization of the economy at the grassroots level, even as the state struggled to maintain the value of its silver coinage.
+The copper fulus were often issued in enormous quantities—sometimes tens of millions per reign—and their crude fabric suggests a focus on volume over artistry.
 Historians can track these changes through hoard evidence and contemporary account books.
+For example, the al-Karak hoard of the early 15th century contained thousands of small copper coins, illustrating how ordinary people used base metal for daily purchases like bread and lamp oil.

 Circulation and Trade Networks